Central Banks Are The Enemy To Your Wealth

 Let me be ruthlessly clear: the government literally steals your savings through a monetary policy that allows them to spend what they don't have, thus causing a high rate of inflation.

 The henchman for this financial bludgeoning is the Federal Reserve (central bank).
-Don’t take my word for it – just look at the statistics.
-Results never lie.
+Don't take my word for it – just look at the statistics.
+Judge by results – often harsh, always fair.

 You don't need to get caught up in all the details of esoteric economic theory – just look at the results.